XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 For instructions on how to change the amount of history you keep, see [Configure Online Deletion](configure-online-deletion.html).

+The `[database_path]` configures separate bookkeeping databases: these include transaction data as well as some runtime configurations.

+As a general rule, you can safely delete the database files (both the ledger store and the bookkeeping databases) for a `rippled` server when it isn't running; this clears any stored ledger history the server has, but it can re-acquire that data from the network.
+However, if you delete the `wallet.db` file in the `[database_path]`, you must manually reapply runtime configuration changes such as [amendment votes](configure-amendment-voting.html) and [peer reservations](use-a-peer-reservation.html).

 If you want to contribute to storing ledger history but you do not have enough disk space to store full history, you can use the [History Sharding](history-sharding.html) feature to store a randomized range of ledgers in a separate shard store.
-History sharding is configured in the `[shard_db]` stanza, and it can use a different type of key-value store than the one you defined for the ledger store using the `[node_db]` stanza.
+History sharding is configured in the `[shard_db]` stanza.

 ##### Amazon Web Services

 Amazon Web Services (AWS) is a popular virtualized hosting environment.
 You can run `rippled` in AWS, but if using Elastic Block Storage (EBS), only use either the `io1` or `io2` types, and configure them for at least 10,000 IOPS. <!-- SPELLING_IGNORE: iops, ebs, aws -->
-Alternately, AWS instance stores (`ephemeral` storage) also has suitable performance.
-However, that is not durable, so data loss is to be expected under some circumstances.
-The `database_path` and `node_db` path should each reside on either EBS io1 or io2, or on instance storage.

-**Caution:** AWS instance storage is not guaranteed to provide durability in the event of hard drive failure.
-You also lose data when you stop/start or reboot the instance.
-The latter type of data loss can be acceptable for a `rippled` server because an individual server can usually re-acquire the lost data from its peer servers.
+Alternately, AWS instance stores (`ephemeral` storage) provide suitable performance, but you may lose data in some circumstances, including when you start/stop an instance.
+This may be acceptable, since an individual XRP Ledger server can usually re-acquire lost ledger history from its peers.
+Configuration settings should be stored on more reliable storage.

+Make sure the `path` of your `[node_db]` stanza and your `[database_path]` both point to the appropriate storage.

 #### RAM/Memory